Which city is cheaper, Hamburg or Stuttgart?

 Stuttgart usually gets less rain in July than Hamburg.
 Stuttgart gets 62 mm (2.4 in) of rain, while Hamburg receives 82 mm (3.2 in) of rain this time of the year.

 The autumn attracts plenty of travelers to both Stuttgart and Hamburg.
+Many travelers come to Stuttgart for the city's sights and attractions and the shopping scene.
 Also, many visitors come to Hamburg in the autumn for the shopping scene, the music scene, and the natural beauty of the area.

 In the autumn, Stuttgart is a little warmer than Hamburg.
-Typically, the autumn temperatures in Stuttgart in October are around 13°C (56°F), and Hamburg is about 10°C (50°F).
+Typically, the autumn temperatures in Stuttgart in October average around 13°C (56°F), and Hamburg averages at about 10°C (50°F).

 Stuttgart usually receives more sunshine than Hamburg during autumn.
 Stuttgart gets 122 hours of sunny skies, while Hamburg receives 101 hours of full sun in the autumn.